Interstellar (film): Critical response

 New York Times columnist David Brooks concludes that Interstellar explores the relationships among "science and faith and science and the humanities" and "illustrates the real symbiosis between these realms".
 Mark Steyn commented on the technological future and the focus on the father-daughter relationship.
 Wai Chee Dimock, in the Los Angeles Review of Books, wrote that Nolan's films are "rotatable at 90, 180, and 360 degrees," and that "although there is considerable magical thinking here, making it almost an anti-cli-fi film, holding out hope that the end of the planet is not the end of everything.
 It reverses itself, however, when that magic falls short when the poetic license is naked and plain for all to see".

-Author George R. R. Martin called Interstellar "the most ambitious and challenging science fiction film since Kubrick's 2001."
+Steven Spielberg would praise the film in 2026 and admitted that it "was a much better movie in Chris Nolan’s hands than it would have been in mine."
+Author George R. R. Martin called it "the most ambitious and challenging science fiction film since Kubrick's 2001."
 In 2020, Empire magazine ranked it as one of the best films of the 21st century.
+Lindsey Bahr of the Associated Press wrote in 2024, "During its time, Interstellar was received warmly and an unambiguous success, but it also had its detractors.
+Its five Oscar nominations and win were all for crafts.
+And yet in the decade since, Interstellar has become beloved, a true classic."
 In 2025, it ranked number 89 on The New York Times list of "The 100 Best Movies of the 21st Century", based on votes from about 500 directors, actors, and others in the film industry.
-Readers of The New York Times ranked it fifth.